weiyentan/weiyentan.github.io/_posts/2020-01-04-core_concepts_powershell_1.markdown

 ```
 Lo and behold, here are the properties of the object for get-childitem.

 So lets examine what we just did.
-We asked Powershell to retrieve the items in the path
+We asked PowerShell to retrieve the items in the path
 ```
 get-childitem c:\windows\temp
 ```